inkdevhub/drink/examples/quick-start-with-drink/README.md

 }
 ```

-So, firstly you declare a bundle provider like:
+So, firstly, you declare a bundle provider like:
 ```rust
 #[drink::contract_bundle_provider]
 enum BundleProvider {}